mvaganov/self/RESUME.md

   - Joy-of-discovery and character-building-pain-of-debugging are important

 <!--- #ifndef redux -->
-* Faculty guide for game development clubs since March 2006
+* Faculty guide and mentor for game development clubs
 * Promoted from Adjunct to "Associate" Professor (full-time faculty) April 2008
 * Voluntarily adjusted to "Visiting Professor" (part-time faculty) August 2013
 * Extra-curricular game programming workshops for students
 * Taught on-campus classes in Fremont and San Jose, and online classes
-* Advised Dean while implementing new game development curriculum
+* Advised local and national Deans while implementing new curricula

 <!--- #endif -->